 One of the most stunning lakes you’ll lay eyes on, with deep emerald waters surrounded by forested shoreline and mountains, Lake Crescent sits inside Olympic National Park and along its banks is Lake Crescent Lodge, offering a serene winter retreat.
 Its Roosevelt Fireplace Cabins are the most popular, offering winter getaways for overnight stays on Fridays, Saturdays and Sundays.
 Listed on the National Register of Historic Places, they include cozy fireplaces that are ideal for enjoying the unbeatable mountain or lake views.

 Yosemite in the winter is an unforgettable site sight with its mighty sequoias, sheer dramatic cliffs and looming granite El Capitan dusted with snow against a nearly always brilliant blue sky.
 Average daytime temperatures won’t be frigid, typically in the low 50s, but it’s a lovely time for enjoying outdoor activities and few crowds.
 Take in beautiful views while snowshoeing, cross-country skiing or ice skating, then enjoy a stay at the historic Ahwahnee, sitting next to the warmth of the huge lobby fireplace.
-Over the winter visitors can also enjoy the Yosemite Paint & Wine and the “Chef’s Holiday Winter Culinary Festival, hosted from January 12-31, 2020.
+Over the winter visitors can also enjoy special holiday events and meals.

 In the winter, guests can take advantage of shuttle service from Bozeman Yellowstone International Airport in Montana to the park’s north entrance with this season one of the best times for a visit.
 Enjoy seclusion, tranquility, and a better opportunity for spotting the elusive wolf and their bison and elk prey.
 Stay at Old Faithful Snow Lodge, located at about 7,300 feet in elevation, to enjoy a variety of explorations, either on your own or with a guide on cross-country skis or snowshoes, exploring miles and miles of trails which pass brilliantly colored mineral pools, erupting geysers and frozen falls.